-Initial botanical surveys document 187 native species on the prairie, with an average CC of 4.68 and 39 conservative plant species [Indian plantain (Arnoglossum plantagineum), ground plum (Astragalus crassicarpus), cream wild indigo (Baptisia bracteata), false toadflax (Comandra umbellata), finger coreopsis (Coreopsis palmata), rattlesnake master (Eryngium yuccifolium), prairie trout lily (Erythronium mesochoreum), prairie parsley (Polytaenia nuttallii), shooting star (Primula media), and downy gentian (Gentiana puberlenta)].
+Initial botanical surveys document 187 native species on the prairie, with an average CC of 4.68 and 39 conservative plant species.
+They include Indian plantain (Arnoglossum plantagineum), ground plum (Astragalus crassicarpus), cream wild indigo (Baptisia bracteata), false toadflax (Comandra umbellata), finger coreopsis (Coreopsis palmata), rattlesnake master (Eryngium yuccifolium), prairie trout lily (Erythronium mesochoreum), prairie parsley (Polytaenia nuttallii), shooting star (Primula media), and downy gentian (Gentiana puberulenta).

 Other notable plant species include Mead’s sedge (Carex meadii) and prairie blazing star (Liatris pycnostachya).

 Naming rights for this prairie are available for purchase, and help fund MPF’s prairie protection work.
 Please call 573-356-7828 to inquire.

 2019 Missouri River Bird Observatory Breeding Bird Surveys on MPF Properties (includes NW Lawrence Prairie, referred to as Thomas Prairie in the survey)

 2019 Institute of Botanical Training Floristic Integrity Report (includes NW Lawrence County Prairie, referred to as Thomas Prairie in the report)